hci-lab-um/heuristics-for-test-tool-design/README.md

   [◄ To printable mind map](/Downloads/TBD) (link and file to be added - This is a downloadable poster that can be used for a round table discussion / workshop for idea-t with the start of a mind map)

-   [◄ To Agenda for planning meeting](/Downloads/idea-t-heuristics-meeting-agenda-v2.docx) - This is a downloadable Word document with an outline agenda for an idea-t planning meeting, [meeting agenda list also available as a pdf](idea-t-heuristics-meeting-agenda-v2.pdf)
+   [◄ To Agenda for planning meeting](/Downloads/idea-t-heuristics-meeting-agenda-v2.docx) - This is a downloadable Word document with an outline agenda for an idea-t planning meeting, [meeting agenda also available as a pdf](idea-t-heuristics-meeting-agenda-v2.pdf)

   </details>